noctiluc3nt/Reddy/README.md

 - `diagnostics-turbulence.R`: calculation of some standard turbulence diagnostics (e.g., friction velocity, TKE, turbulence intensity, stability parameter)
 - `ec-processing.R`: collection of functions for post-processing and quality control of eddy-covariance measurements
 - `ec-processing-routine.R`: an example for a post-processing and quality control routine of eddy-covariance measurements utilizing the functions in `ec-processing.R` with storing the final averaged output data in an external file
-- `flux-footprint.R`: calculation and visualization of 2D flux footprint based on the parameterization from Kormann & Meixner, 2001 and Kljun et al., 2015
+- `flux-footprint.R`: calculation and visualization of 1D and 2D flux footprint based on the parameterization from Kormann & Meixner, 2001 and Kljun et al., 2015
 - `model-utils.R`: collection of function to post-process NWP model output (e.g. flux deaccumulation, conversion of sigma levels to physical height)
-- `multiresolution-decomposition.R`: calculation and visualization of multiresolution decomposition (MRD) following Vickers & Mahrt, 2003
+- `multiresolution-decomposition.R`: calculation and visualization of multiresolution decomposition (MRD) and derivation of a suggestion for a suitable averaging time following the MRD-based algorithm from Vickers & Mahrt, 2003
 - `ogive.R`: calculation and visualization of ogives, i.e. cumulative distribution functions
-- `parameterizations-of-turbulence.R`: collection of functions used to calculated bulk closures, flux-profile and flux-variance relations (e.g. Richardson number, eddy viscosity, eddy conductivity, scaling functions) used in turbulence parameterizations in numerical weather and climate models
+- `parameterizations-of-turbulence.R`: collection of functions used to calculated bulk closures, flux-profile and flux-variance relations (e.g. Richardson number, eddy viscosity, eddy conductivity, scaling functions) used in turbulence parameterizations in numerical weather prediction and climate models
 - `quadrant-analysis.R`: calculation and visualization of quadrant analysis to study coherent structures and their organization
-- `spectrum.R`: calculation and visualization of frequency (temporal) and wavenumber (spatial) spectra, possibility to bin them to compare them with theoretically expected slopes
+- `spectrum.R`: calculation and visualization of frequency (temporal) and wavenumber (spatial) spectra, possibility to bin them to compare the dissipation rates with theoretically expected slopes
 - `structure-functions.R`: calculation of structure functions and autocorrelation
 - `surface-energy-balance.R`: visualization of surface energy balance, residual flux and closure ratio